bridgecrew-perf7/LDOS--Deployment/04 LDOS/ldos.md

 sudo cp -rfp Downloads/*lic .
 ```
 ``run the license installation script:``
-Run install_license.sh with the install switch and the location and name of your .lic file as a parameter.
-You can specify multiple .lic files separated by spaces.
-Be sure to use backslashes (\) to escape any spaces in the path or file name.
 ```
  ./install_license.sh install Pentaho\ BI\ Platform\ Enterprise\ Edition.lic
 ```
+Note: Run install_license.sh with the install switch and the location and name of your .lic file as a parameter.
+You can specify multiple .lic files separated by spaces.
+Be sure to use backslashes (\) to escape any spaces in the path or file name.
 ``repeat the previous step for all required licenses:``

 ---